fostroll/junky/doc/README_TRAINER.md

 `Trainer` class is used.

-**binary_threshold** (float; default is `None`): a value between `0` and `1` specifying the threshold for rounding.
-If you specify it, then in the `eval` mode, the final operation of the model must be `torch.sigmoid()`.
+**binary_threshold** (float; default is `None`): a value between `0` and `1` specifying the threshold of rounding for binary classification.
+Note that in this case, the final operation of the model in the `eval` mode must be `torch.sigmoid()`.

 **output_indent** (default is `4`: just for formatting the output.